Pat Herrity

 Patrick Shawn Herrity (born January 26, 1960) is an American politician and financial consultant serving as a member of the Fairfax County Board of Supervisors from the Springfield district since 2008.
-A member of the Republican Party, his district encompasses all of Clifton, Greenbriar, Fair Lakes, South Run, and Union Mill, along with parts of Braddock, Burke, Centreville, Crosspointe, Fair Oaks, Fairfax Station, Newington, Newington Forest, Oakton, and West Springfield.
-As of 2025, Herrity is the only elected Republican official in Fairfax County.
+Herrity's district encompasses all of Clifton, Greenbriar, Fair Lakes, South Run, and Union Mill, along with parts of Braddock, Burke, Centreville, Crosspointe, Fair Oaks, Fairfax Station, Newington, Newington Forest, Oakton, and West Springfield.

 Early life and career

 Herrity was born in Washington, D.C. and grew up in Springfield, Virginia, where he graduated from West Springfield High School.
 He is the son of former longtime Fairfax County Board of Supervisors chairman Jack Herrity.
 He obtained a bachelor's degree in accounting from Virginia Tech.

 Herrity has held senior management positions in a number of Northern Virginia government contracting and technology companies.
 He and his wife Nancy have two children.

 Political career

 A member of the Republican Party, Herrity was first elected to the Fairfax County Board of Supervisors in 2007.
 In 2009, Herrity ran in a special election for the position of chairperson vacated by newly elected congressman Gerry Connolly.
 He lost to Democrat Sharon Bulova by a close margin of 1,206 votes out of 103,972 cast.
 In 2010, Herrity ran in the Virginia's 11th congressional district election against Connolly, but lost the Republican primary to Keith Fimian, a more conservative candidate.

 Herrity was reelected in 2011 and 2015 without major-party opposition.
 In 2019, he narrowly defeated Democrat Linda Sperling by around 600 votes out of more than 40,000 cast.
 Since 2020, Herrity has been the only Republican on the Board of Supervisors.
 In 2023, Herrity was endorsed by The Washington Post editorial board and Democratic state senator Chap Petersen.
 He defeated Democratic challenger Albert Vega by 14 percentage points.

 In January 2025, Herrity declared his candidacy for the 2025 Virginia lieutenant gubernatorial election.
 He later withdrew from the race due to health issues.